 AIM

-To describe primary and recurrent tumor characteristics in patients who experience an IBTR and understand the relationship of these characteristics to disease outcomes.
+To describe primary and recurrent tumor characteristics in patients who experience an IBTR and understand the relationship between these characteristics and disease outcomes.

 METHODS

 Patients with stage 0-II breast cancer treated with lumpectomy and adjuvant radiation were identified from institutional databases of patients treated from 2003-2017 at our institution.
-Overall survival (OS), disease free survival, and local recurrence free survival (LRFS) were estimated using the Kaplan Meier method.
+Overall survival (OS), disease-free survival, and local recurrence-free survival (LRFS) were estimated using the Kaplan Meier method.
 We identified patients who experienced an isolated IBTR.
 Concordance of hormone receptor status and location of tumor from primary to recurrence was evaluated.
 The effect of clinical and treatment parameters on disease outcomes was also evaluated.

 RESULTS

-We identified 2164 patients who met eligibility criteria.
+We identified 2164 patients who met the eligibility criteria.
 The median follow-up for all patients was 3.73 [interquartile range (IQR) 2.27-6.07] years.
 Five-year OS was 97.7% (95%CI: 96.8%-98.6%) with 28 deaths; 5-year LRFS was 98.0% (97.2-98.8) with 31 IBTRs.
-We identified 37 patients with isolated IBTR, 19 (51.4%) as ductal carcinoma in situ, and 18 (48.6%) as invasive disease, of whom 83.3% had an in-situ component.
+We identified 37 patients with isolated IBTR, 19 (51.4%) as ductal carcinoma in situ and 18 (48.6%) as invasive disease, of whom 83.3% had an in situ component.
 Median time from initial diagnosis to IBTR was 1.97 (IQR: 1.03-3.5) years.
 Radiotherapy information was available for 30 of 37 patients.
-Median whole-breast dose was 40.5 Gy; 23 patients received a boost to the tumor bed.
-Twenty-five out of thirty-two (78.1%) patients had concordant hormone receptor status, her-2 receptor status, and estrogen receptor (ER) (P = 0.006) and progesterone receptor (PR) (P = 0.001) receptor status from primary to IBTR were significantly associated.
-There were no observed changes in her-2 status from primary to IBTR.
+Median whole-breast dose was 40.5 Gy and 23 patients received a boost to the tumor bed.
+Twenty-five of thirty-two (78.1%) patients had concordant hormone receptor status, HER-2 receptor status, and estrogen receptor (ER) (P = 0.006) and progesterone receptor (PR) (P = 0.001) status from primary to IBTR were significantly associated.
+There were no observed changes in HER-2 status from primary to IBTR.
 The concordance between quadrant of primary to IBTR was 10/19 [(62.2%), P = 0.008].
-Tumor size greater than 1.5 cm (HR = 0.44, 95%CI: 0.22-0.90, P = 0.02) and use of endocrine therapy upfront (HR = 0.36, 95%CI: 0.18-0.73, P = 0.004) decreased risk of IBTR.
+Tumor size greater than 1.5 cm (HR = 0.44, 95%CI: 0.22-0.90, P = 0.02) and use of endocrine therapy upfront (HR = 0.36, 95%CI: 0.18-0.73, P = 0.004) decreased the risk of IBTR.

 CONCLUSION

-Among patients with early stage breast cancer patients who had breast conserving surgery treated with adjuvant RT, ER/PR status and quadrant are highly concordant from primary to IBTR.
+Among patients with early stage breast cancer who had breast conserving surgery treated with adjuvant RT, ER/PR status and quadrant were highly concordant from primary to IBTR.
 Tumor size greater than 1.5 cm and use of adjuvant endocrine therapy were significantly associated with decreased risk of IBTR.

 Key words: Ipsilateral breast tumor recurrence; Breast conservation; Adjuvant radiation